thedivergentai/ByteFix-Website/docs/GAMEPLAN.md

     *   Keep the form simple and user-friendly.
     *   Implement clear labels and instructions.
     *   Use a prominent submit button.
     *   Implement form validation.
-(This is a manual step for the user).
     *   Display a clear confirmation message after successful form submission.
-(This is a manual step for the user).
 *   **Footer:**
     *   Include social media links, a WhatsApp chat link, and copyright information.
 (This is a manual step for the user).
     *   Consider adding quick links to key website sections.
 (This is a manual step for the user).